Maciox55/Macadamia/README.md

 Here is a quick rundown on how this will work.

-This tool is intended to be included on a custom WinPE 4.0, either by inserting it when creating the WinPE image, or in my case, `startnet.bat`  copies files from a `net use` mapped drive to the temporary X: partition created by WinPE, which then runs this tool automatically.
+This tool is intended to be included on a custom WinPE, either by inserting it when creating the WinPE image (with all packages installed for .NET to work), or in my case, `startnet.bat`  copies files from a `net use` mapped drive to the temporary X: partition created by WinPE, which then runs this tool automatically.
 We all know that mounting, modifying and then unmounting WinPE is really painful and takes too much time, so simply being able to copy the tool dynamically is important for rapid iteration, testing and updating.
 This side-load method is still being tested for limitations and feasability.

 Once WinPE actually copies and runs the tool, the tool will look for a master path from it's config file, the path points to a central location on the network which will have various folders and subfolder along side custom `config.xml` files for each type of available Windows Image.